 Advanced Water Quality Assurance Laboratory

-OCWD’s Advanced Water Quality Assurance Laboratory (Lab) is a world-class lab that performs more than 400,000 analyses of approximately 20,000 water samples each year.
+OCWD’s Advanced Water Quality Assurance Laboratory (Lab) is world-class lab and performs more than 400,000 analyses of approximately 20,000 water samples each year.

 Quality Assurance—verification of OCWD’s water quality management efforts—is the prime directive of the Lab.
 OCWD tests for regulatory standards and also monitors constituents of emerging concern in the water.
 Testing identifies water quality issues and allows OCWD to act quickly to address them.
 Additionally, the Lab provides water quality information to regulators, water agencies and the public.